Samuellbryant/LinkedList/README.md

-hello,  this  is just a repository for Linkedlist  it might be done with various different lanuage time do telk
+hello,  this  is just a repository for Linkedlist  it might be done with various different lanuages time do tell.
 # LinkedList
 A LinkedList of Books